Big Bang nucleosynthesis in a weakly non-ideal plasma: Model

 where $q$ determines the extent of the deviation.
 For example, the value of $q>1$ causes enhancement in the high-energy tail of the distribution function, while the standard Planck distribution is easily recovered in the limit of $q\to1$.
-Tsallis statistics, which was invented by Tsallis~\cite{Tsallis:1987eu} and applied for description of non-equilibrium statistical systems, has been used in the BBN calculation of Refs.\,\cite{Bertulani:2012sv,Hou:2017uap,Kusakabe:2018dzx} to describe non-Maxwellian velocity distributions for matter particles in a non-thermal plasma.
-Here we want to clearly emphasize that we do not change the standard Maxwell-Boltzmann (MB) distribution for nuclei velocity distribution since the distribution function of nuclei at thermodynamic equilibrium is given by the Maxwellian distribution~\cite{Pitrou:2018cgg} and the deviation by thermalization processes, e.g., electron-nucleus scattering, is inconsiderable~\cite{McDermott:2018uqm}.
+Tsallis statistics, which was invented by Tsallis~\cite{Tsallis:1987eu} and applied for the description of non-equilibrium statistical systems, has been used in the BBN calculation \cite{Bertulani:2012sv,Hou:2017uap,Kusakabe:2018dzx} to describe non-Maxwellian velocity distributions for matter particles in a non-thermal plasma.
+Here, we want to clearly emphasise that we did not change the standard Maxwell-Boltzmann (MB) distribution for the nuclei velocity distribution since the distribution function of the nuclei at thermodynamic equilibrium is given by the Maxwellian distribution~\cite{Pitrou:2018cgg}, and the deviation by thermalisation processes, such as electron-nucleus scattering, is inconsiderable~\cite{McDermott:2018uqm,Sasankan:2019oee}.

+In the BBN epoch, the plasma constituents are supposed to share a single plasma temperature as they are thermally coupled.
+This holds true even for $q\neq1$ in our calculation such that Coulomb collisions occur more rapidly than the cosmic expansion rate.
+Without loss of generality, the photon temperature defined in \eqn{eq5} is assumed to represent the common temperature for electrons and ions as well.